Digital Marketing materials breakdown

 7. Case Studies

 Case studies are documents that highlight how a product/service has benefited its consumers.
 They are also used to feature the brand’s success as either be a single or multiple pages (s) document.
 Case studies are broken into 4 main components which are, the challenge, the solution, the result, and the customer’s review/testimony.
 The main advantage of a case study is that in the process of getting a customer’s testimony, you’re able to identify if they’d be willing to become your brand’s evangelist.
-This is another cost-effective method of marketing as the customer’s referral of your product/service is coming from an authentic place of satisfaction; increasing your brand’s online presence and bettering its reputation.
+This is another cost-effective method of digital marketing as the customer’s referral of your product/service is coming from an authentic place of satisfaction; increasing your brand’s online presence and bettering its reputation.
 Interested consumers could be further influenced by brand evangelists to try your product/service, thus increased sales and possibly brand loyalty alongside more positive reviews and referrals.

 8. White Papers